Sampling From Multiscale Densities With Delayed Rejection Generalized Hamiltonian Monte Carlo: EXPERIMENTS

 \subsection{Setup}

-\paragraph{Measuring sampler performance} We evaluate a sampler's performance by measuring absolute standardized error for a fixed computational budget.
+\paragraph{Measuring Sampler Performance} We evaluate a sampler's performance by measuring absolute standardized error for a fixed computational budget.
 Since computational cost is dominated by gradient evaluations, we run all samplers with a budget of $T=10^6$ gradient evaluations.
 We do not use effective sample size (ESS) to measure relaxation because when a chain does not fully explore a challenging target density (e.g. in multiscale densities), the resulting bias is not captured by ESS.
 In contrast, the absolute standardized error between a sampler's draws and reference draws will detect this bias.
-For synthetic targets like Neal's funnel, we can generate reference samples analytically or tractably sample the true posterior.
+For synthetic targets like Neal's funnel, we can generate reference samples independently from the target density.
 For other problems, we generates reference samples by running NUTS with target acceptance rate of $0.95$, generating $10^6$ samples, and thinning until roughly independent (as measured by ESS).